Updated August 10, 2023

 Solution For VLOOKUP #VALUE Error

-By using INDEX/MATCH functions instead VLOOKUP function, we can overcome this problem.
+By using INDEX/MATCH functions instead of the VLOOKUP function, we can overcome this problem.

 - The correct path is not passed as the second argument

-If you want to pick the records from another workbook, you have to conclude the full path to that file.
-It will include the workbook’s name (with extension) in square brackets , and then specify the sheet’s name followed by the exclamation mark.
-Use apostrophes around all this in case either a workbook or Excel sheet name contains spaces.
+If you want to pick the records from another workbook, you must conclude the full path to that file.
+It will include the workbook’s name (with extension) in square brackets , then specify the sheet’s name followed by the exclamation mark.
+Use apostrophes around all this in case a workbook or Excel sheet name contains spaces.

 The syntax of the complete formula to do a VLOOKUP from another workbook:

 =VLOOKUP(lookup_value, ‘[workbook name] sheet name’ !table_array, col_index_num, FALSE)